filecoin-project/specs/expected-consensus.md

 ### Losing Tickets

-In the case that nobody finds a winning ticket in a given round, every miner can run leader election again by "scratching" (attempting to generate a new `ElectionProof` from) the next ticket in the chain.
+In the case that everybody draws a losing ticket in a given round (i.e. no miner is eligible to produce a block), every miner can run leader election again by "scratching" (attempting to generate a new `ElectionProof` from) the next ticket in the chain.
 That is, miners will now use the ticket sampled `K-1` rounds back to generate a new `ElectionProof`.
 They can then compare that proof with their power in the table `N-(L-1)` blocks back.
 This is repeated until a miner scratches a winning ticket and can publish a block (see [Block Generation](#block-generation)).

-In addition to each attempted `ElectionProof` generation, the miner will need to generate a new ticket using their own "losing" ticket from the prior round (i.e. that which failed to yield a valid `ElectionProof`), rather than the prior block's (as is normally used).
+In addition to each attempted `ElectionProof` generation, the miner will need to extend the ticket chain by generating a new ticket.
+They use the ticket they generated in the prior round, rather than the prior block's (as is normally used).
 This proves appropriate delay (given that finding a winning Ticket has taken multiple rounds).
 Thus, each time it is discovered that nobody has won in a given round, every miner should use their previously generated ticket to repeat the ticket generation process, appending said ticket to their would-be block's `Ticket` array.
 This continues until some miner finds a winning ticket (see below), ensuring that the ticket chain remains at least as long as the block chain.

-As was stated above, in the case where the tickets at round `N-K` are all losing tickets, i.e. if no block was generated in round `N-K`, miners should attempt to generate their `ElectionProof` from that ticket which eventually leads to the creation of the block in the next TipSet with the smallest winning ticket, rather than the smallest block at round `N-K` (both are equivalent but this makes implementation simpler).
+TODO: FIX As was stated above, in the case where the tickets at round `N-K` are all losing tickets, i.e. if no block was generated in round `N-K`, miners should attempt to generate their `ElectionProof` from that ticket which eventually leads to the creation of the block in the next TipSet with the smallest winning ticket, rather than the smallest block at round `N-K` (both are equivalent but this makes implementation simpler).

 The VDF ensures fairness by enforcing that miners cannot grind through repeated losing tickets (see more [here](https://github.com/filecoin-project/research/issues/31)) and that a miner cannot "rush" the protocol by outputting a block before others have had a chance to (e.g. geographically disadvantaged miners).
 The VDF delay is currently to 30 seconds, given estimated network propagation times.